svhulse/gfg-model/README.md

 Finally, the values in the params list correspond to the simulation parameters in the Model class.
 For the recombination rate, `rho[0]` is the recombination rate with the linkage modifier, and `rho[1]` is the recombination rate without.

 To generate a raster, set the scenario value to the name of the raster scenario desired.

-Raster scenarios and the raster size can be specified from the command line by running the code as so:
+Raster scenarios and the raster size can be specified from the command line by running the code as follows:

 ```
 python gen_raster.py cov_gs 200